 - Thanks to predictive analytics, marketers can better understand their target audience and its behaviour based on historic data analysis.
 This brings personalisation to the next level and ensures more effective communication strategy with potential and existing clients.
 As a result, it improves customer acquisition and retention processes.

 - Marketers can use predictive analytics in marketing for optimizing their marketing budgets for more efficient performance.
-Have a look at the case study, where thanks to budget allocation based on predictive analytics ROAS was improved by up to 30%.
+Take a look at the case study where budget allocation based on predictive analytics improved converions by 70%.

 - More efficient client acquisition process.
 Thanks to predictive analytics digital marketers can improve their customer acquisition process, since potential customers can be reached based on for example bench-mark data or open source data.
 Read more about client acquisition with predictive analytics here.